Seahawks’ QB rumor mill keeps churning. The latest name? Jimmy Garoppolo

 Then there’s the matter of whether the Seahawks would even be all that interested — discussing internally how he might fit is obviously a step short of saying Seattle would definitely pursue him if available.

-The Seahawks have spoken strongly of their confidence in one of Geno Smith or Drew Lock to give the competent quarterbacking in 2022, and while some may regard that as lip service, the team has done nothing of note to add to the position since acquiring Lock on March 8 in the Russell Wilson deal other than re-signing Smith.
+The Seahawks have spoken strongly of their confidence in one of Geno Smith or Drew Lock to give the competent quarterbacking in 2022, and while some might regard that as lip service, the team has done nothing of note to add to the position since acquiring Lock on March 8 in the Russell Wilson deal other than re-signing Smith.

 Conventional wisdom is that the Seahawks are fine going with Smith/Lock (or should that be locksmith?) in 2022 knowing that they have a ton of draft capital (two first-round picks and two seconds) in 2023 to pursue a Bryce Young or C.J.
 Stroud if they want, as well as oodles of cap space (currently, almost $58 million).